 It’s always so hard to know with these things which are caused or related to a certain factor (here, the diet), or whether they would’ve happened anyway.
 That’s the complication with the Paleo way of life.
 Die-hards claim a lot for it, but could many of those “improvements” be due to them incorporating new and fresher veggies and fruits into their diets?

-See the above salad.
+See the below salad.
 I would often eat salads for lunch at work, but this new diet prompted me to add some turkey and roast beets (which I blasted under the broiler with garlic and olive oil for 30 minutes, skins and all).
 The turkey was an early-Paleo Experiment slip-up.
 It’s deli-style, and even though the ingredients are only “turkey, turkey broth (containing less than 2% salt and vegetable oil),” it’s probably not the best.
 The black flecks on there aren’t pepper, they’re roasted hemp seeds: delish.

 Another thing was red about my day besides the beets?
 The roast beast.

-The beast in this case was that five-pound hunk of Paleo protein procured from that grocery store where couples like us should really not be shopping.
+The beast, in this case, was that five-pound hunk of Paleo protein procured from that grocery store where couples like us should really not be shopping.
 (Costco).
 We cut it in half and froze the other 2.5 pounds, and then followed Saveur‘s sandwich issue instructions for DIY roast beef: season the tied roast with salt and pepper, sear in a cast-iron skillet until the edges are browned, and then bake at 225 degrees Fahrenheit for three and a half hours.
 Take the temperature to make sure the interior reaches 130 degrees, cool, slice, and you’re done!

 By slow-cooking the meat at such a low temperature, you retain that nice even pink color.
 Who wants brown-grey roast beast?
 Not this Who.
 Mark reported that it’s not really thinly-cut enough for a good sandwich, which makes it even more Paleo-friendly than it already was.

-Tonight, post “Andrew” yoga, I had 100 grams of this served with sautéed spinach and some of Mark Bittman’s Spiced Melon Balls?
+Tonight, post “Andrew” yoga, I had 100 grams of this served with sautéed spinach and some of Mark Bittman’s Spiced Melon Balls.
 (For this simple summer appetizer, simply mix the balls from a whole cantaloupe plus one whole honeydew with the juice of half a lime, ½ tsp. salt, 1 tsp. ground coriander, 1/4 tsp. cayenne, and 1 Tbsp. finely chopped cilantro.)

 5 Lessons from Today: